OISF/suricata/doc/userguide/configuration/exception-policies.rst

    * - Drop-packet
      - Not valid.*
      - Not valid.*
-   * - Reject / Reject-both
+   * - Reject / Rejectboth
      - Not valid.*
      - Session not tracked, flow REJECTED.
    * - Pass-flow